nhamidn/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin” 18-letteronly script that Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19-AZ script that Replace all characters A and c from input to Z and e respectively 20-hiago script that emoves all letters c and C from input 21-reverse script that reverse its input 22-users_and_homes script that displays all users and their home directories, sorted by users